Malaysian court to rule on graft case of jailed ex-PM’s wife - WTOP News

 Rosmah Mansor faces three charges of soliciting bribes and receiving 6.5 million ringgit ($1.5 million) between 2016 and 2017 to help a company secure a project to provide solar energy panels to schools on Borneo island.

-Before the verdict is delivered, the court is expected to hear an application filed Tuesday by Rosmah to disqualify High Court Judge Mohamed Zaini Mazlan.
+Before the verdict is delivered, the court heard an application by Rosmah to disqualify High Court Judge Mohamed Zaini Mazlan.
 Rosmah cited a loss of confidence in the judge after a 71-page document was leaked last Friday on a website that allegedly contained a guilty judgment against her.
 She said she was shocked to read it was not written by the judge himself but by unknown people in the court’s “research unit.”

+Prosecutor Gopal Sri Ram said Rosmah’s application was made in bad faith to delay her verdict.
+He said there was nothing wrong if the judge did indeed request the view of the court’s research unit.
+Such a system of judicial research is accepted and used in many countries and doesn’t discredit the court nor imply any bias, he added.

-Malaysia’s top court has slammed the action of the website, run by a blogger based in England, as “a deliberate act” to smear the court’s reputation and has lodged a complaint with police.
+Malaysia’s top court earlier slammed the action of the website, run by a blogger based in England, as “a deliberate act” to smear the court’s reputation and has complained police.
 Police have said the leaked document was research work on the ongoing trial and not a judgment.

 Najib began a 12-year prison term last week after losing his final appeal in one of the five graft cases against him involving the multibillion-dollar pilfering of 1MDB.